 If you happen upon my site or even my twitter account, you’d probably notice that I don’t really talk about investing all that much.
 The truth is that while I am fascinated by investing, I just don’t have to think about it much.
 I created a financial plan late last year, and I am sticking… Continue reading Why I don’t talk about investing much

 What do sports betting and stock picking have in common?
 They’re both gambling.
 Late last year, after spending a significant amount of time talking with fiduciaries and reading The Little Book of Common Sense Investing by Jack Bogle, I fired my financial advisor, and took over my investments.
 My mini-retirement had finally given me the… Continue reading Betting on a player.
 Betting on a team.
 Betting on a league.

 Bogleheads should consider a long-term investment in cryptocurrency Updated: August 29th, 2021 I know that many hardcore Bogleheads will be completely against cryptocurrency investments.
 After all, why take on the additional risk to your portfolio when you can simply invest in Total Stock Market Indices and keep your costs low?
 I get it.
 BUT, if… Continue reading Bitcoin for Bogleheads?
 Bogleheads should consider a long-term investment in cryptocurrency

-I fired my financial advisor, only to find that I now own my own a mutual fund of 80 stocks.
+What do you do when you are left holding many, many, individual stocks?
+I fired my financial advisor last fall, only to find that I now own my own a mutual fund of 80 stocks.
 So if you were wondering what happens if you stick your head in the sand.
 Now you know.
-This is what happens when you hire a financial advisor, trusting that person without delving into how… Continue reading Do I own my own mutual fund?
+This is… Continue reading Do I own my own mutual fund?